Our Committment to the Armed Forces

 HM Forces Railcard - find out if you are eligible.

 Active Service members are eligible for a discount card that typically halves the cost of using our Leisure facilities.

 Service Pupil Premium

 If you have a child in a state school, the school can claim £300 Service Pupil Premium, to support your child.
-This premium is for children of currently serving service personnel, for those who have had a service parent who has died in service and also those who have left including through injury for up to a maximum of six years.
-To claim the school must have details that the child meets the qualifying criteria at the point the school completes the school census in January.
+To claim the school must have details that the child meets the qualifying criteria at the point the school completes their census in January.

 Job Centre Plus - Armed Forces Champion